timothymiller/cloudflare-ddns/README.md

 You can choose to use either the newer API tokens, or the traditional API keys

-To generate a new API tokens, go to https://dash.cloudflare.com/profile/api-tokens and create a token capable of **Edit DNS**.
+To generate a new API tokens, go to your [Cloudflare Profile](https://dash.cloudflare.com/profile/api-tokens) and create a token capable of **Edit DNS**.
 Then replace the value in
 ```json
 "authentication":
   "api_token": "Your cloudflare API token, including the capability of **Edit DNS**"